 The Vallhund is a bright-burning bulb that can easily keep up with commands and vocal cues.
 They have much to offer, and plenty of training will provide them with tasks to stimulate their keen minds.

-They are minimal in size and are not aggressive, making them unfit to protect homes.
+They are minimal in size and are not aggressive, making them unfit to actually protect homes.
 That doesn’t mean they can’t keep a watchful eye on things around your yard.

 Otherwise, the Vallhund is happy with weekly brushing and they require infrequent baths.
 They do enjoy personal attention.